peteroupc/peteroupc.github.io/unbounded.md

 1. Set _i_ to 1.
 2. Calculate the cumulative probability of the interval [0, 2<sup>&minus;_i_</sup>] and that of [0, 2<sup>&minus;(_i_ &minus; 1)</sup>], call them _p_ and _t_.
 3. With probability _p_/_t_, add 1 to _i_ and go to step 2.
-(Alternatively, if _i_ is equal to or higher than the desired number of fractional digits in the result, return 0 instead of adding 1 and going to step 2.)
+(Alternatively, if _i_ is equal to or higher than the desired number of fractional bits in the result, return 0 instead of adding 1 and going to step 2.)
-4. At this point, the density function at [2<sup>&minus;_i_</sup>, 2<sup>&minus;(_i_ &minus; 1)</sup>) is bounded, so sample a random number in this interval using any appropriate algorithm, including rejection sampling.
+4. At this point, the density function at [2<sup>&minus;_i_</sup>, 2<sup>&minus;(_i_ &minus; 1)</sup>) is bounded from above, so sample a random number in this interval using any appropriate algorithm, including rejection sampling.
 Because the density is monotonically decreasing, the peak of the density at this interval is located at 2<sup>&minus;_i_</sup>, so that rejection sampling becomes trivial.

 It is relatively straightforward to adapt this algorithm for monotonically increasing density functions with the unbounded peak at 1, or to density functions with a different domain than [0, 1].